 In 2014, the company behind the Ledger Nano X and other hardware and software solutions was a team of eight with similar backgrounds and interests.
 Since then, Ledger SAS, a Paris-based company, has grown rapidly, now employing over 300 around the world, with employees in Paris, Vierzon, New York, Zurich and Singapore.

-Ledger developed a proprietary operating system (OS) called BOLOS; an OS that’s integral to the hardware wallets they’ve developed, and Hardware Security Module (HSM) for various enterprise solutions.
-Ledger is a market leader because they’ve developed this unique technology for keeping crypto assets secure.
+Ledger developed a proprietary operating system (OS) called BOLOS, an OS that’s integral to the hardware wallets they’ve developed and Hardware Security Module (HSM) for various enterprise solutions.
+Ledger is a market leader because they’ve developed this unique technology to secure crypto assets.

-Since launching, Ledger has sold over 3 million hardware crypto wallets, have customers in 200 countries, and over 100 resellers stock Ledger products.
+Since launching, Ledger has sold over 3 million hardware crypto wallets, has customers in 200 countries, and over 100 resellers stock Ledger products.